nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/data_format/format_definition.rst

   * The fields (items) in the record are defined from the next line of the record type.
   * The field (item) definition are repeated for the number of fields.
   * For field definition format, see :ref:`field definition format <data_format-field_definition>`.
+  * The field type corresponding to a field name should be unique in the format definition file.

 .. code-block:: bash